-- Power up your computer after physically installing the Delta 1010 interface card. - 2.
+- Power up your computer after physically installing the Delta 1010LT interface card. - 2.
 Go to Start | Settings | Control Panel and double click on 'Multimedia.' - 3.
 Click the 'Devices' tab, then click the 'Add' button. - 4.
 "Unlisted or Updated Driver" will be highlighted at the top of the list.
-Click - 5.
+Click OK. - 5.
 The 'Install Driver' box will prompt you to insert the driver disk, and the A: prompt will appear as the path.
 Insert the Drivers CD into your CD ROM drive.
-Browse to your CD ROM open the Delta Series folder select the corresponding opperating system (winNT).
+Type in the drive letter of your CD drive (we will assume here that it is D:\) and the path to the Delta drivers, which will be D:\Delta Products\DeltaNT.
 Click OK. - The "M Audio Delta Interface Card" driver will appear in the Add Unlisted or Updated Driver dialog box.
 Click OK. - 7.
 Windows NT will require you to restart your computer for the changes to take effect.
 Choose "Restart Now."
-Upon restart, your Delta 1010 will be ready for use.
+Upon restart, your Delta 1010LT will be ready for use.